vardanchettri/sssihlroadshow/README.md

 }
 ```
 ***
-**THE ABOVE VIDEO IS THE PARCTICAL VISUAL OF THE CHIP WITH THAT CODE**
+**THE ABOVE VIDEO IS THE PRACTICAL VISUAL OF THE CHIP WITH THAT CODE**

 ___